Isaacwhyuenac/bug-free-meme/README.md

 ## Area for future Improvement

-If more time is provided, I would use Cron job to insert financial data to a MongoDB to support the querying operation (instead of calling Alpha Vantage API every time we receive a request).
+If more time is provided, I would use Cron job to insert financial data to a DB eg. MongoDB to support the querying operation (instead of calling Alpha Vantage API every time we receive a request).